 The Wayward Festival paves the way for independent filmmakers

 Every year, people flood into movie theaters to see stories play out on the silver screen.
-In every movie, the players – and the stores – are mostly the same.
-Despite being labeled as as a community of “liberal elites,” Hollywood still has a long way to go when it comes to on-screen diversity.
+In every movie, the players – and the stories – are mostly the same.
+Despite being labeled as a community of “liberal elites,” Hollywood still has a long way to go when it comes to on-screen diversity.

 Occasionally, a different sort of movie emerges from the film fray: one that explores a nontraditional narrative.
 Critics ooh and aah at the courage shown by those filmmakers and then hand their awards to a more “mainstream” film, before the cycle starts all over again.
 For film fans who fall outside of the typical Hollywood storyline, it’s a frustrating cycle.
 Frances Levy was one of these fans.
 As an immigrant to the U.S., she was tired of never seeing blockbuster movies that reflected her family and life experiences.

 Handing the Stage to Diverse Views

 As a veteran of the film festival industry, Levy knew that the problem wasn’t that these movies weren’t being made – there’s a huge population of independent filmmakers constantly working hard on bringing diverse perspectives to the screen.
 The problem is that these artists weren’t being given a platform.

 That is why she founded The Wayward Festival.
 With its exciting Hollywood debut in May of 2017, it seeks to bring independent filmmaking to the forefront, making it accessible to artists and viewers alike.